 Now, there is another argument and it comes down to how information is provided to a consumer.
-There are some cases where it’s difficult to establish when a gift card is going to expire often leading to disspointment.
+There are some cases where it’s difficult to establish when a gift card is going to expire, often leading to disappointment.

-So what can happen to make a positive change in the Gift Card market, reduce breakage rates and provide real value to the consumer?
+So what can be done to make a positive change in the gift card market, reduce breakage rates and provide real value to the consumer?

 It’s tricky when you consider a gift card being sent from one person to another as a gift, or a business using a single gift card as an incentive.
 Here the giver makes an assumption that the receiver wants what is offered.

-By receiveing a choice of incentive from a range of different brands and product verticals, the consumer is more likely to find the incentive that will make them ‘buy now’, and far more likely to redeem the gift card.
+By receiving a choice of incentives from a range of different brands and product verticals, the consumer is more likely to find the incentive that will make them ‘buy now’, and far more likely to redeem the gift card.

 They might have started planning to use their chosen incentive even before completing an order.

 Where this becomes even more powerful is the use of digital eGift cards emailed directly to the end user with all the links and instructions they need for redemption, validity and a code they can use online.

 Now they’re armed with all the information they need to get the value they deserve from the gift card.
 The retailer has done everything they can to make redemption simple, creating real value for a pre-qualified customer.